microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

-# Journal 1: Event Ingestion and Cold Storage
+# Journal 1: Event Ingestion and Long-Term Storage

 This journal entry covers the most basic end-to-end scenario in IoT: Getting events into the system and putting them into long-term storage.
-In terms of the logical architecture, it maps to the highlighted components shown here:
+In terms of the logical architecture, it maps to the highlighted components shown here:c

 ![plan for this first milestone](media/01-cold-storage/logical-architecture-for-milestone01.png)